 Any high school senior attending Arcola, Arthur-Lovington/Atwood-Hammond, Tuscola, or Villa Grove High Schools, that is pursuing an agricultural field of study at a community college or university is encouraged to apply!

-Click HERE for the application or see your school guidance councilor for a copy.
+Click HERE for the application or see your school guidance counselor for a copy.